dekuNukem/duckyPad-Pro/doc/errata.md

 ## Effects

-The contact may cause the PCB to bend slightly, putting stress on nearby components.
+The pressure may cause the PCB to bend slightly, putting stress on nearby components.

-No hardware malfunctions has been reported yet, but it's best to address the issue promptly.
+No hardware malfunctions have been reported yet, but it's best to address the issue promptly.

 ## Resolution